 Section 1.7 – Cancelled Payment Agreement

 1. If a Catch-up/Hardship Payment Plan Agreement has been cancelled/terminated as a result of failure, refusal, or neglect to make timely payments, as provided in the agreement, and the property owner requests to have the payment plan reinstated, there will be a one time reinstatement opportunity.
-The reinstatement is subject to a $25.00 charge payable through cash, check or money order at the time of the request for reinstatement.
 After the payment agreement has been in default for two consecutive times there will be no more opportunity for reinstatement.

-1. The Auditor’s Office will notify the property owner in writing of the Collections Committee’s determination within three business days and provide a copy of the "APPEALS PROCESS OUTLINE" in conjunction with the form "APPEAL TO THE CITY OF PORTLAND HEARINGS OFFICER".
+1. Revenue will notify the property owner in writing of the Collections Committee’s determination within three business days and provide a copy of the "APPEALS PROCESS OUTLINE" in conjunction with the form "APPEAL TO THE CITY OF PORTLAND HEARINGS OFFICER".

-2. Hearings Officer makes final determination related to the amount and terms of payment.
+2. The Hearings Officer makes final determination related to the amount and terms of payment.

 3. If property owner accepts the Hearings Officer determination, the property owner will pay the amount owed in full or will sign a payment agreement containing the payment amount and terms.